Soundhunter6154/TuneTracker/README.md

 ## Credits

 TuneTracker was developed by 'some people' for their college project.
 It is inspired by SeekTune and aims to provide coding understanding for such projects in Python.
 Nothing more, really.

 ---

-## Contributing

-1. Fork the repository.

-2. Create your feature branch.

-3. Commit your changes and push your branch.

-4. Open a pull request detailing your modifications.

-For any questions or suggestions, please open an issue.

----